cxw620/rust-polyglot/docs/intro.rst

 (and libraries for convenient interfacing to C++, WASM, Python,...)
 Generally, dynamic linking is still used for FFI libraries.

+The unit of compilation is large: the "crate", not file or module.

 implementation, docs, tooling, etc.
 -----------------------------------